 3 Construction Site Plan Review Review permittee owned construction plans annually that will result in the disturbances of greater than or equal to one acre, or are part of a common plan of development or sale that will result in the disturbance of one or more acres for compliance with the CGP Implement a construction site plan review program that focuses on ensuring that permittee owned construction sites that result in a land disturbance of greater than or equal to one acre or are part of a larger common plan of development or sale that would disturb one acre or more of land, have stormwater pollution prevention plans developed in accordance with TPDES Construction General Permit TXR150000.
-3 Plan Review, Inspection, and Enforcement Procedures Maintain standard operating procedures in effect annually Maintain and implement site plan review, inspection, and enforcement procedures for permittee owned projects that describe which plans will be reviewed, when operators may begin construction, soil stabilization requirements, and how inspection/enforcement actions will be conducted.
-3 Construction Site Inspection/Enforcement Conduct compliance inspections of active permittee owned construction sites at least once per quarter Conduct inspections of applicable permittee owned construction sites and associated control measures in compliance with the Construction General Permit.
-3 Regulatory Mechanisms Maintain standard operating procedures in effect annually The permittees are non-traditional MS4s and lack the legal authority necessary to develop ordinances to implement enforcement actions against third parties who violate the permit requirements established in TPDES General Permit TXR040000.
+3 Plan Review, Inspection, and Enforcement Procedures Annually conduct 1 review of the standard operating procedures and perform any necessary updates Maintain and implement site plan review, inspection, and enforcement procedures for permittee owned projects that describe which plans will be reviewed, when operators may begin construction, soil stabilization requirements, and how inspection/enforcement actions will be conducted.
+3 Construction Site Inspection/Enforcement Conduct at least 4 inspection cycles per year to identify active construction sites Conduct inspections of applicable permittee owned construction sites and associated control measures in compliance with the Construction General Permit.
+3 Regulatory Mechanisms Annually conduct 1 review of the standard operating procedures and perform any necessary updates The permittees are non-traditional MS4s and lack the legal authority necessary to develop ordinances to implement enforcement actions against third parties who violate the permit requirements established in TPDES General Permit TXR040000.
 In lieu of an ordinance, the permittees have developed standard operating procedures for addressing discharges from third party construction sites.

-3 Public Reporting Develop or post on the stormwater website at least 2 types of media and/or materials annually to help facilitate public reporting of stormwater quality issues Maintain and implement procedures for receipt and consideration of information submitted by the public regarding construction site stormwater runoff.
+· · · · 3 Public Reporting Develop or post on the stormwater website at least 2 types of media and/or materials annually to help facilitate public reporting of stormwater quality issues Maintain and implement procedures for receipt and consideration of information submitted by the public regarding construction site stormwater runoff.
 4 Development Project Plan Review Review development plans for the inclusion of post construction controls annually Review development plans to ensure compliance with local post construction runoff guidelines and inclusion of appropriate permanent stormwater quality controls.
-4 Regulatory Mechanisms Maintain standard operating procedures in effect annually The permittees are non-traditional MS4s and lack the legal authority necessary to develop ordinances to implement enforcement actions against third parties who violate the permit requirements established in TPDES General Permit TXR040000.
+4 Regulatory Mechanisms Annually conduct 1 review of the standard operating procedures and perform any necessary updates The permittees are non-traditional MS4s and lack the legal authority necessary to develop ordinances to implement enforcement actions against third parties who violate the permit requirements established in TPDES General Permit TXR040000.
 In lieu of an ordinance, the permittees have developed standard operating procedures for addressing post construction stormwater management issues from third party construction sites.
-4 Post Construction Procedures Maintain standard operating procedures in effect annually Develop and maintain standard operating procedures to document records of enforcement actions and procedures for ensuring long-term operation/maintenance of post construction stormwater control measures.
+4 Post Construction Procedures Annually conduct 1 review of the standard operating procedures and perform any necessary updates Develop and maintain standard operating procedures to document records of enforcement actions and procedures for ensuring long-term operation/maintenance of post construction stormwater control measures.